 An electric generator works on the principle of electromagnetic induction phenomenon.
-According to it, whenever a coil is rotated between the poles of a magnet, an induced current is set up in the coil, whose direction is given by Fleming’s right-hand rule.
+According to it, whenever a coil is rotated between a magnet’s poles, an induced current is set up in the coil, whose direction is given by Fleming’s right-hand rule.

-Brushes are kept pressed on the two slip tings separately.
-Outer ends of the brushes are connected to the galvanometer (or the external load).
-Thus brushes help in transferring current from the coil ABCD to the external circuit.
+Brushes are kept pressed on to two slip rings separately.
+Outer ends of brushes are connected to the galvanometer.
+Thus, brushes help in transferring current from the coil to the external circuit.